Dick Price: Psychosis

-Founds Esalen Institute
+Founding Esalen Institute

 In May 1960, Price returned to San Francisco and lived in the East-West House with Taoist teacher Gia-Fu Feng.
 That year he also met fellow Stanford University graduate Michael Murphy at Haridas Chaudhuri's Cultural Integration Fellowship where Murphy was in residence.
 Dick moved into the Cultural Integration Fellowship as well.
 The two men conceived of the idea of a place where individuals could become open to ways of thinking while avoiding the dogma often associated with groups organized around a single idea promoted by a charismatic leader.
 In 1961, Murphy and Price visited the oceanside property in Big Sur, California owned by Murphy's family.
 The property included natural hot springs.

 In 1962, using the Murphy property and capital that Dick had accumulated, along with assistance from Alan Watts, Aldous Huxley, Laura Huxley, Gerald Heard, Gregory Bateson and Frederic Spiegelberg (with whom both had studied at Stanford), Price and Murphy founded the Esalen Institute.
-Among other objectives, Price saw Esalen as an alternative to then current mental health practice, especially the practices of mental hospitals.
+Among other objectives, Price saw Esalen as an alternative to existing mental health practice, especially the practices of mental hospitals.
 Esalen was to be a place where inner process could move forward safely and without interruption.

 Previously, the natural hot springs baths on the Murphy property were part of a run-down resort (known as Slate's Hot Springs).
 The security guard was a young Hunter S. Thompson.
 Joan Baez was also in residence.
 Thompson was soon fired by Murphy's grandmother, although Baez remained in residence through the beginnings of Esalen.
 Henry Miller regularly visited the hot springs during this early period of Esalen's history.
 In the middle of 1962, Abraham Maslow happened to drive onto the Esalen grounds and soon became an important influence on the development of the institute.
 Julian Silverman came to Esalen in 1965, in order to work on the schizophrenia project at Agnews State Hospital, and ended up serving as Esalen's general manager.
 Will Schutz came to Esalen in the 1960s and worked on aspects of his "encounter group" process.
 George Leonard, Joseph Campbell and Ida Rolf were among the many people who had an impact upon Esalen's development.
 In 1974, Price married his second wife, Christine Stewart Price, who became his primary collaborator at Esalen.